-All kinds of individuals can be alibi in different situations.
-If you have declared you have an alibi and you want the charges to be dropped, the police will investigate that person and your statement.
+All kinds of individuals can sustain the alibi in different situations.
+If you have declared you have an alibi and you want the charges to be dropped, the police will investigate that person and his/her statement.
 Take into consideration that the alibi investigation report needs to contain sufficient information and proof, in order to be presented in the court of law as part of your defence.
 The alibi may be considered a witness in your case, which is why complete details need to be provided.
-Besides that, the investigators have also the right to check up the criminal background of your alibi, and if he/she was involved in serious offences, your case, which is considered easy enough with the help of an alibi, might transform into a serious one.
+Besides that, the investigators have also the right to check up the criminal background of the persons sustaining your alibi.
+If he/she was involved in serious offences, your case, which is considered easy enough with the help of an alibi, might transform into a serious one.

 How does the alibi work in criminal cases in UK?

 Burglary, fraud, theft, robbery, or murder are serious crimes an individual can be accused of.
-But if details about an alibi can be shown, a person can defend himself and the charges can be dropped, once the evidence is verified and accepted by the authorities.
-A prosecutor who investigates a criminal case where an alibi sustained by a person is offered is entitled to ask complete information about the name, address, occupation or anything else about that person.
-Furthermore, an alibi must sustain your story in front of the authorities and can be a proper defence against all charges.
+But if details about an alibi can be provided, a person can defend himself/herself and the charges can be dropped, once the evidence is verified and accepted by the authorities.
+A prosecutor who investigates a criminal case where an alibi is offered is entitled to ask for complete information about the name, address, occupation, or anything else about the person that sustains your version.
+Furthermore, an alibi must back up your story in front of the authorities.
+Such declaration can be a proper defence against all charges.

 Our defence lawyers in London can offer legal support in cases where an alibi is provided.
-The circumstances in which an alibi is necessary and the defence which can help the offender get rid of the accusations can be explained in legal terms by our criminal lawyer in UK.
+The circumstances in which an alibi is necessary and the defence that can help the offender get rid of the accusations can be explained in legal terms by our criminal defence solicitor in UK.

 How can an alibi be reliable in a serious criminal case in UK?